jdaehne/backupper/README.md

 ## Backup MODX:
 Place the backup.php file in the same directory as your root.
 Load it in your browser, select the elements you want to backup and name your backup directory.
 The script will create the folder if it does not exist.
 The script will not include that directory and itself in the backup.

 You can just rightclick and download the files after your backup is done.
-Now you can click the "remove-button" to delete the script of your server.
+Either MySQL, Files or both combined as one archive.
+After downloading you can click one of the "remove-buttons" to delete either the script or the script and the backup-folder of your server.
+I recommend last, to make shure that nobody can download the backupfiles with your config in it.

-## Update MODX:
-If you also want to update your MODX version and already placed the install.php file from sottwell (https://github.com/sottwell/installer) in the same directory, the script will show a button "remove & update" to remove the backup.php file and redirect you to the update file.

 ## Extract Archiv: